Top 10 Best Fighters of All Time

 He is the best fighter in the world.
 He should be at the top of this list.
 He is very flexible, and his techniques are mind-blowing, so he should be in the number 1 position.

-Ray was 85-0 in the amateur ranks.
-Most of his pro defeats came after the time he "wanted retirement."
-During this 3-year retirement break, due to money issues, he was forced to return and got 16 losses because of it.
-He would have retired with 132 wins and 3 losses.
 Those three losses were: 1) Jake LaMotta, who Ray beat four times in a row after this defeat.
-2) Randolph Turpin - after 90 straight wins, Turpin beat Ray, but Ray won it back with a clean KO.
+2) Randolph Turpin - after 90 straight wins, Turpin beat Ray, but Ray won it back with a clean knockout.
 3) Joey Maxim, a much heavier opponent who was actually losing, but Ray was overheating badly and retired.

-Basically, if Ray had fully retired when he wanted to, his record would be (including his amateur record of 85-0) 217 wins and 3 losses, which he rematched and beat both (apart from the really unfair Joey Maxim bout).
+Basically, if Ray had fully retired when he wanted to, his record would be (including his amateur record of 85-0) 217 wins and three losses, which he rematched and beat both (apart from the really unfair Joey Maxim bout).

 GREATEST